 Definition

 A visual graph that plots the amount of remaining work (often in story points or tasks) against time within a sprint or release.
 The ideal line descends steadily from the total scope to zero by the deadline.
-PMs and scrum masters use burndown charts to spot scope creep, blocked work, or velocity problems early in a sprint.
+PMs and scrum masters use burndown charts.
+A practice rooted in Scrum.
+To spot scope creep, blocked work, or velocity problems early in a sprint.

 Why It Matters for Product Managers